chromium/crashpad/doc/overview_design.md

 The Windows implementation stores database properties in a binary file named “metadata” at the top level of the database directory.

+#### Linux, Android, and Fuchsia

+The Linux, Android, and Fuchsia implementations use a separate metadata file per report to store database properties for that report.

 ### Report Format

 Crash reports are recorded in the Windows minidump format with